 You will need to meet the eligibility requirements for each bank.
 For example, you may need to meet a minimum monthly income and be within a certain age group.

-Even if you are eligible, the total amount of unsecured loans you may take is restricted to up to 18 times your monthly income.
-From June 2019, you may only take unsecured loans up to 12 times your monthly income.
+Even if you are eligible, the total amount of unsecured loans you may take is restricted to up to 12 times your monthly income.

 Borrowing from moneylenders